LibrariesHacked/librarieshacked-web-content/tutorials/publiclibrariesindicesdeprivation.md

 With that data, along with the defined LSOA areas, and the deprivation indices for those LSOAs, it is possible to do some analysis on which areas public libraries tend to be located, in terms of deprivation.

-## CartoDB
+## Carto

-[CartoDB](https://cartodb.com/) is a paid-for mapping and data service that offers a free option for a relatively small number of datasets (maximum 250Mb), which generally covers personal use.
+[Carto](https://Carto.com/) is a paid-for mapping and data service that offers a free option for a relatively small number of datasets (maximum 250Mb), which generally covers personal use.
 The service is built on PostGIS, an open source database specialised for GIS (geographic information systems) querying.
-The analysis could all be done directly on a PostGIS database, but CartoDB has a convenient web interface and also includes many flashy map visualisations such as chloropleth maps (coloured/shaded areas).
+The analysis could all be done directly on a PostGIS database, but Carto has a convenient web interface and also includes many flashy map visualisations such as chloropleth maps (coloured/shaded areas).

-Three sets of data can be uploaded into CartoDB:  the 2015 indices of deprivation, the LSOA polygon data, and the libraries point data.
+Three sets of data can be uploaded into Carto:  the 2015 indices of deprivation, the LSOA polygon data, and the libraries point data.

-1. When the LSOA areas are uploaded CartoDB will recognise the GIS data and also include the LSOA codes as a lookup against the geographic polygons.
+1. When the LSOA areas are uploaded Carto will recognise the GIS data and also include the LSOA codes as a lookup against the geographic polygons.
 2. The indices are then uploaded which also include the LSOA codes.
 3. The library points data is then loaded.

-Those datasets being in CartoDB effectively become three database tables that can be queried and joined.
+Those datasets being in Carto effectively become three database tables that can be queried and joined.
 Due to it being built using PostGIS, those queries include the full power of spatial SQL.

 For example, a SQL query can be written that counts the number of libraries per multiple deprivation index decile: